allegro/blog/_posts/2021-10-07-how-to-ruin-elasticsearch-performance-part-ii.md

 clause.

 As you may have already realized, not only boolean queries’ but also range queries’ performance may depend a lot on your data, for example on a field’s cardinality (the number of unique values).
-One of the more spectacular ways of shooting yourself in the foot is applying some pattern which normally helps performance, but in your particular case, due to a specific distribution of a field’s values, does just the opposite.
+One of the more spectacular ways of shooting yourself in the foot is applying a pattern which normally helps performance, but in your particular case, due to a specific distribution of a field’s values, does just the opposite.
 Such situations may be very difficult to discover if you do not precisely track performance before and after each significant change.
-Sneakily placing such a pattern in your code can be a great way to end up with low performance which is difficult to explain.
+Sneakily placing such a pattern in your code can be a great way to end up with low performance difficult to explain.

 For a real life example, consider the rule of thumb that if you don’t care about a subquery’s score, using `filter` subqueries within a [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-bool-query.html) results in faster response times than using `must` subqueries since the former [do not need to update matching documents’ scores](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-filter-context.html).